Are you the next Enterprize winner?

 2. Orientation Workshop

 An orientation workshop will be held in February to help you prepare for your participation in the Enterprize Challenge.
-We strongly suggest you attend this workshop as it helps get you off on the right foot.
+We strongly suggest you attend as this workshop helps get you started on the right foot.

 A series of training workshop are offered within the first few weeks of the challenge.
 Workshops are approximately 2 to 3 hours long and are held in the evenings.
 These workshops are delivered to ensure that every Enterprize Challenger has the tools they need to deliver their best pitch.
 Workshops include the creation of a Business Model Canvas.